 With her musical background and her experience in performing arts and training young people, Mrs Železinger has been a keen member of BIMS, as both a teacher and student, and is currently working hard to master the saxophone.

 Director of Assessment

-Ms Andronikos' real passion is working with middle school students, building in them a strong foundation and high standards and expectations from which their academic, social and emotional wellbeing can flourish.
+Ms Andronikos is passionate about working with Secondary students, building in them a strong foundation and high standards and expectations from which their academic, social and emotional wellbeing can flourish.
 In her spare time, she enjoys Latin dancing and loves going on long walks to explore the countryside with her Slovene partner and their dog.

 Mr Kravanja studied electro-technics at high school and at university in Ljubljana.
 After working at the Swedish Embassy and at the Mons Hotel, where he was responsible for much of the Conference facility, Mr Kravanja joined BISL as Facilities and Enterprises Manager in 2010 and played a major role in establishing the after-hours programmes and on-site school lunches.
 Having already been assisting with accounts, he became a Finance Assistant in 2014 and Health & Safety Officer in 2018.

 Outside of school, Mr Kravanja is passionate about dogs, (he is an active member of Kinološko društvo Barje) and spending time with his family and his two Rhodesian Ridgebacks.